crossmodel/crossmodel-core/extensions/crossmodel-merge/IMPLEMENTATION.md

 - The working tree state changes

 This is achieved by listening to `repo.state.onDidChange` events from the Git extension.

+### Show Raw Diff Button

+Each change item in the tree has an inline "Show Raw Diff" button that:

+- Opens the Git extension's native diff view (via `git.openChange` command)
+- Shows the same diff view as clicking on files in the Git Changes panel
+- Includes line number information in the title for non-root changes (e.g., "file.cm:15-20")
+- Automatically scrolls to and selects the specific change location when possible
+- Falls back to `vscode.diff` if the Git command is unavailable

+**Implementation Details**:

+- Each `Change` object tracks its location via the `range` property (extracted from Langium's `$cstNode.range`)
+- Langium's CST ranges are 0-based (line and character)
+- The button only appears on change items, not folder nodes
+- Uses `viewItem` context matching to show button inline: `viewItem =~ /^change-/`

 ## Known Limitations